 FDA-Regulated Products

-To submit an FDA product for review, you must supply the following:
+To submit an FDA product for review, you must supply the following to ClickBank:

 ☐ Name and address of manufacturer.